Alfresco/docs-alfresco/federation-services/latest/config/index.md

 ##### Discovery Connector

-The Salesforce Discovery Connector allows a user to connect to their Salesforce domain and extract information about available data types and metadata.
+The Salesforce Discovery Connector allows you to connect to your Salesforce domain and extract information about available data types and metadata.

 **Discovery Configuration**